Moving to Portugal: administrative procedures and international health insurance

 What are the administrative formalities for living in Portugal?

 European citizens can apply for the “Certificado de registo de cidadão da união europeia” by presenting their identity card or passport.
-It is advisable to bring a birth certificate translated into Portuguese, and this application costs 15 euros.
+It is advisable to bring a birth certificate translated into Portuguese, and the application costs 15 euros.

 If you have been living in Portugal for more than 5 consecutive years, you can apply to the Aliens and Frontiers Department for a permanent residence permit.
 The documents required for this application are :